avijaira/CarND-Advanced-Lane-Lines/WRITEUP.md

 #### 2. Use color transforms, gradients, etc., to create a thresholded binary image.

 The code for this step is contained in the following script: `video_gen.py`.
 I used a combination of color and gradient thresholds to generate a binary image.
 Thresholding functions (`abs_sobel_thresh()` and `color_threshold()`) are defined between lines: `14-51`.
-These thresholds are applied to undistored images between lines: `79-83`.
+These thresholds are applied to undistorted images between lines: `79-83`.

 Binary Test Image: ![alt text][image5]